Royal pomp and ceremony planned for South Korean president’s state visit to the UK

 The president and first lady will later take part in a wreath-laying ceremony at the Korean War Memorial to mark the 70th anniversary of the end of the war.
 They will then visit Westminster Abbey, where the president will lay a wreath at the grave of the Unknown Warrior.

-The president will address members of both houses of Parliament before attending a state banquet at Buckingham Palace.
+During the state visit, the South Korean leader will also address members of both houses of Parliament before attending a state banquet at Buckingham Palace.

 Yoon will also attend a business forum on Nov.
 22, and then hold talks with Prime Minister Rishi Sunak at No. 10 Downing Street.